 It was in recognition of these efforts that the SCES was selected as recipient of the 2011 Catalyst Award for "Organization of the Year."
 The Catalyst Awards recognize contributions by individuals, organizations and businesses that demonstrate the utilization of technology and innovation to bring economic development to the region.
 The Catalyst Awards were presented by Greater Spokane Incorporated, Technet and the Spokane University District on Oct.
 5, 2011.

 SCES receiving the 2011 Catalyst Award as "Organization of the Year."
 From left to right Christian Hansen, Judd Case and Steve Simmons.
 Photo by Eric Galey.

 SCES is housed in the Computing and Engineering Building, a state-of-the-art facility completed in 2005, which features more than 20 laboratories including a Game Development and Computer Animation Studio, as well as laboratories for robotics, cybersecurity, materials science, computer aided manufacturing and many others.
 Classrooms and laboratories in the facility are designed for optimum educational experiences and are furnished with cutting-edge equipment that aids teaching theory and practice, skill and creativity.
 Furthermore, students majoring in the computing and engineering sciences will have opportunities to gain real-world and hands-on experience through internship opportunities working off-site in one of the many businesses that the school is partnering with.

 Graduates of the programs in the School of Computing & Engineering Sciences will be graduating from timely, high-quality education programs with the practical skills needed in today's fast-changing technological fields.
 They will be equipped to provide creative solutions, pursue continued learning, and participate in the development of the technologies of tomorrow.

-Career Advisor, College of Science, Health and Engineering
+Career Advisor, College of Science, Technology, Engineering & Mathematics

 114 Showalter Hall